JovanHumphrey/Credit_Risk_Analysis/README.md

 ![value counts](https://github.com/JovanHumphrey/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/images/resample_value_counts.JPG)

-<p>.With that out of the way I was able to get to work.
+<p>With that out of the way I was able to get to work.
 I tested the dataset using the six models listed above.</p>

 ## Evaluation